-Skibbereen is home to its now world-famous Rowing club, and there is plenty to do for sporty people including Soccer, G.A.A, Rugby, Basketball and Badminton clubs (to name a few), for adults and children alike.
+Skibbereen is home to its now world-famous Rowing club, and there is plenty of sports clubs including Soccer, G.A.A, Rugby, Basketball and Badminton clubs (to name a few), for adults and children alike.
 The coastal location allows for no end of water pursuits.
-There is a big sailing scene in West Cork and who could resist going fishing in the bountiful waters?
-Go kayaking in the Lough Hyne rapids.
-Climb Mount Gabriel or the cliffs around Baltimore and Mizen Head, or stroll around the beautiful Liss Ard gardens.
-For something more mellow, you can chill out in one of Skibbereen's many pubs or cafés.
-West Cork has a vibrant music scene, and local, national and international acts showcase their talents in West Corks numerous old-school venues.
+West Cork has a big sailing scene and who could resist going fishing in the bountiful waters?
+Go kayaking in the Lough Hyne rapids, climb Mount Gabriel or the cliffs around Baltimore and Mizen Head, or stroll around the beautiful Liss Ard gardens.
+For something less adventurous you can relax in one of Skibbereen's many pubs or cafés.
+West Cork has a vibrant music scene, and local, national and international acts showcase their talents in West Cork's numerous old-school venues.

-It's taken for granted by locals but West Cork truly has one of the most high-quality food scenes in the world.
+West Cork truly has one of the best high-quality food scenes in the world.
 It is now home to two Michelin Star Restaurants, the Mews in Baltimore and Restaurant Chestnut in Ballydehob.
-Skibbereen is also home to many world-class artisan chefs cooking delicious meals with locally sourced produce.
+Skibbereen is also home to many world-class artisan chefs, cooking delicious meals with locally sourced produce.
 Whether it's fresh fish in Baltimore or a sweet cake from Field's Bakery, there is something to suit all tastes.
-Visit the Skibbereen Farmers Market on Saturdays to buy reasonably priced ingredients directly from the producers.
+Visit Skibbereen Farmers Market on Saturdays to buy reasonably priced ingredients directly from the producers.
 Don't forget to pop into O'Neill Coffee for a great cup of coffee to start your day.

 Skibbereen is entrenched in history and the town's past is of great pride to locals.
 Start at the Heritage Center in Skibbereen and explore West Cork through the lens of time.
 The Eldon Hotel on Bridge Street is where Michael Collins ate his last breakfast, and the famine graveyard down the road is a testament to the resillience of the Skibbereen people.
 Learn about the Battle of Bantry Bay in 1689 or the pirate sacking of Baltimore in 1631.
 The towns in West Cork are no different to anywhere else in the world in that they are modernising, but history is part of the landscape here, and the past exists alongside the present in West Cork.